LinuxMainframe/Speculate/README.md

 3. **Final Release** (Weeks 45-48)
    - Implement community-driven improvements.
-   - Launch the first stable version of Speculate.
+   - Launch the first stable version of SpeculateQM.

 ---

-### Contributing to Speculate
+### Contributing to SpeculateQM

 Community members can contribute by:
 - Suggesting features and improvements